I-dle: Image

 (G)I-dle have been praised for their musicality and ambiguity.
 According to industry specialists and marketing researchers, the group was noted to embody the spirit a group like 2NE1 once had, adapted to today's sensibilities.

 The group has been recognized for being a "self-producing" idol group, breaking stereotypes of female idols with their unique concepts, and their vocal colours.
 The youngest group to appear on Queendom, the members were actively involved in conceptualizing their own music videos, jacket photoshoots, song arrangements, choreography, and outfits.
 Instead of appealing to the opposite sex with their femininity, (G)I-dle instead cultivated a fanbase, collectively referred to as "Neverland", backed by a high number of women and girls; around 70% of listeners of "Oh My God" on Melon were female.

 Natalie Morin from Refinery29 described (G)I-dle as a group of individuals with different but complementary energies.
 She called them "bold and sensual", characteristics which she opined set them apart from other K-pop girl groups.
 Mor.bo complemented their sonic diversity and willingness to try different musical styles.
 Elle magazine named the group "independent musicians and artists", contrary to typical girl groups' concepts that work within a mould made by someone else.
 Idology describes the members of (G)I-dle as "good actors, which is something that idols need to be in order to express a variety of stories and emotions" with "a strong determination to show something different and benefited from being able to produce themselves".
-Chun Yoon-Hye of HeraldPop called (G)I-dle "a group filled with skills and confidence" who "engraved their presence by successfully expressing their exceptional concepts during Queendom" and "gone from super rookie to trending girl group".
+Chun Yoon-Hye of Herald Pop called (G)I-dle "a group filled with skills and confidence" who "engraved their presence by successfully expressing their exceptional concepts during Queendom" and "gone from super rookie to trending girl group".
 Choi Ji-sun, a pop music critic and author, discussed how the music industry limited idols, especially female ones, and named (G)I-dle and their performance of "Lion" on Mnet's Queendom as an example of change.
 Choi praised the song as a "rare case of calling a female wild beast" and stating that he enjoyed "Soyeon's leading creativity" and how they were "integrating the message and the stage".
 BBC World Service named the group as one of girl groups breaking gender stereotypes.